 Use Autopilot and Configuration Manager to migrate existing Windows devices to Windows 10 or later

 With Windows Autopilot for existing devices, you create a configuration file and deploy it with a Configuration Manager task sequence.
 This process easily migrates existing devices from earlier versions of Windows to Windows 10 or later.
 You use a signature Windows 10 image in Configuration Manager, and then apply it to the existing Windows device with the Autopilot configuration.
 When the user starts the device, they use the Autopilot user-driven onboarding process.

 Here are the steps for Autopilot for existing devices:

 - Deploy group policy to redirect known folders to OneDrive

 - Generate Autopilot configuration file

-- Deploy task sequence to upgrade to Windows 10
+- Deploy task sequence to upgrade to Windows 10 or later

 Modernizing device provisioning for all types of workers

 With Autopilot, you can now provide a hands-free OS deployment to unmanned devices or shared devices using the self-deploying mode.
 This setup meets the needs of all your different types of workers.
 Also, the Windows Autopilot Reset function makes sure that reprovisioning of a device to a new user is simple and easy.
 This process simplifies what has traditionally been a difficult task when you have seasonal or contract workers.

 The German logistics and rail freight company DB Schenker uses Autopilot to increase employee productivity and free its IT teams from working on day-to-day support tasks.
 DB Schenker has moved away from traditional imaging and replaced it with provisioning via the cloud.
 They now use Azure AD-join and Intune to get new devices up and running quickly.